AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 : A sequence of frames for which it can be determined instantly if a frame from that sequence has been lost.

-Coded frame
-: The representation of one frame before the decoding process.

 Decode target
 : The set of frames needed to decode a coded video sequence at a given spatial and temporal fidelity.